-For many, it may feel more comfortable being mentored by someone of a similar profile but there is also actually a huge benefit that can come from working with people who don't have the same background or perspective.
-This should be seen as an opportunity to break down any preconceived perceptions so that they're able to learn to see the world from a broader and more varied perspective.
+For many, it may feel more comfortable being mentored by someone of a similar culture, race or background to you, there is actually a huge benefit that can come from working with those from a more varied perspective and general worldview.
+This should be seen as an opportunity for all concerned to break down any preconceived perceptions so that they're able to learn to see the world from a broader and more varied perspective.